 ![]() |

-The SheerPower Virtual Machine (SPVM) uses a lightweight hinting system to dramatically reduce execution time and improve determinism.
-Rather than re-evaluating every expression every time, SPVM tracks metadata (such as string SIDs and known input states) to determine whether a result can be reused or a calculation can be skipped entirely.
+The SheerPower Virtual Machine (SPVM) employs a sophisticated, lightweight hinting system to dramatically reduce execution time and improve performance determinism.
+Rather than naively re-evaluating every expression on every execution, the SPVM tracks metadata to determine if a computation can be safely skipped and a previous result reused.

 x$